ironcore-dev/ironcore/docs/development/documentation.md

 to generate the content.
 Under the hood we are using `go generate` instructions defined in each version type `doc.go`.

-The example below shows the instructions needed to generate the documentation for the `core/v1alpha1` types.
+The needed instructions to generate documentation for the `core/v1alpha1` types are  in the example below

 ```go
 //go:generate gen-crd-api-reference-docs -api-dir . -config ../../../hack/api-reference/core-config.json -template-dir ../../../hack/api-reference/template -out-file ../../../docs/api-reference/core.md